TanayGada/BlocTick/README.md

 List down all the fully implemented features in your project

-- [x]  Successfully implement authentication
+- [x]  Successfully implemented authentication
 - [x]  Successfully created a smart contract, deployed and tested it.
 - [x]  Proper fetching of data with the database
 - [x] Succesfully connected users with metamask wallet for transactions